Prime Minister Shinzo Abe’s “Revenge”: Priorities and Challenges for Japan’s New Government

 On December 26, 2012, Shinzo Abe, who became the prime minister in 2006 only to resign in 2007, returned to the premiership.
 A new Diet session opened on January 28, 2013.
 Since his inauguration, the non-Japanese media has focused on Abe's return in the context of a possible rise of nationalism and strained regional relations.
-But Abe's policy speech to the Diet on January 28-there-quarters of which was spent on how to revitalize Japanese economy-indicates that Abe's government in fact faces challenges are far more complex.
+But Abe's policy speech to the Diet on January 28 - three-quarters of which was spent on how to revitalize Japanese economy - indicates that Abe's government in fact faces challenges that are far more complex.

-Mr. Fujii of Nikkei opened the panel discussion, by discussing themuch-talked about "Abenomics."
-He suggested that the proposed initiatives t are very similar to the measures that his predecessors in the Liberal Democratic Party (LDP) have used to stimulate the economy-directing the government's funds to public works such as road construction.
+Mr. Fujii of Nikkei opened the panel discussion, by discussing the much-talked "Abenomics."
+He suggested that the proposed initiatives are very similar to the measures that his predecessors in the Liberal Democratic Party (LDP) have used to stimulate the economy - directing the government's funds to public works such as road construction.

 Fujii acknowledged that these initiatives would inject more money into the economy and increase optimism, which may incentivize corporations to create employment and increase investments.
 Still, he proposed that deeper structural reforms are necessary if Japan is to achieve sustainable economic growth."
 He suggested that if the Abe government does not take bold measures to reform the economy, particularly after the Upper House election, the current optimism will quickly fade and lead to disappointment.
 (Please click here for his presentation slides)

 Fujii's presentation was followed by Ms. Mori of Fuji Television, who identified the following factors for Abe's failure between 2006-2007:

 (1) nepotism: Abe's cabinet ministers during his first tenure were ridiculed as "cabinet of friends" (otomodachi naikaku) many of whom were close personal friends of Abe but lack the qualifications for their positions.